PDD 87665

 Public Note:

 Same as 9320 & 9233.
 Same aniseed smell.
-This has cap to max 3cm .
+This has cap to max 3cm, stem 3mm diam x 25mm long .
 Gills are leaden grey/sky blue, broad, almost cantharelloid.
 Flesh white, blue in stem.
 Cap with dark violet and tinges of blood red.
 Texture rubbery.
 Taste almondy.
 Cap not gelatinised, a trichoderm, with dark occasional hymeniderm-like brown pilocystidia, with diamond-shaped crystals, pigment intracellular and extra-cellular zebra encrustation, unclamped, no tissue amyloid or dextrinoid.
 Oil drops in melzers.
-Spores subglobose with bubble and prominent apiculus (possibly very weakly amyloid) 4.4-5.0(4.9) SD0.2, n=10 (including apiculus) x 3.2-3.8(3.4) SD0.2, n=10.
-Without cheilo or pleurocystidia (and other collections has amyloid cheilocystidia).
+Spores subglobose with bubble and prominent apiculus 4.4-5.0(4.9) SD0.2, n=10 (including apiculus) x 3.2-3.8(3.4) SD0.2, n=10.
+Without cheilo or pleurocystidia.
 No tissue metachromatic.
 Spores walls are cyanophilous.
-Reexamination of previous collections does not show amyloid cheilocystidia so not sure where that came from?
-Not a pleurotus with these non-cylindrical spores, not panellus/resupinatus as both with amyloid different shaped spores.
-Was kept in Pleurotus as a 'holding pen' but transferred to Panus as new 'holding pen'.
-I wonder if FUNNZ historical records of a 'blue hygrotrama smelling of aniseed' are this?
+Reexamination of previous collections does not show amyloid cheilocystidia, and I assume they were the pileus hydropid veiscles translocated in poor material.
+FUNNZ historical records of a 'blue hygrotrama smelling of aniseed' are this.
 Also a PDD record currently filed under Hygrophorus (Hygrotrama) which is this.
-Probably same as Stevensen's Hygrophorus waikanaensis which has a poor type that Egon couldn't decipher.
+This is same as Stevensen's Hygrophorus waikanaensis which has a poor type that Egon couldn't decipher.
 The occasional pilocystidia would have led him to mention Hydropus.
-I need to see PDD90281 & 90282.
-If H.w. then incorrectly placed in Hygrophorus.
-Should have sarcodimitic tissue in the stem.
-Does it?
+[JAC:30/04/2025] re-examination of the lamella edge does not show cheilocystidia, just basidioles and the remarkebly long thin & collapsing basidia.
+Sarcodimitic hyphal elements are present.